wangziblake/CardioMM_MMCMR-427K/README.md

 ## Citation
 If you want to use the database and codes, please cite the following paper:

-Zi Wang et al., Enabling Ultra-Fast Multimodal Cardiovascular Imaging with a Generalist Foundation Model and Database, arXiv preprint, 2025.
+Zi Wang et al., Enabling Ultra-Fast Cardiovascular Imaging Across Heterogeneous Clinical Environments with a Generalist Foundation Model and Multimodal Database, arXiv preprint, 2025.

 ## Acknowledgement